Burt v. Titlow: Background

-Vonlee Titlow and Billie Rogers were arrested for the murder of Rogers' husband (Titlow's uncle).
-Titlow poured vodka down her uncle's throat while her aunt smothered him with a pillow.
-Rogers then paid her niece $100,000 for assistance and the promise to remain quiet.
+Vonlee Nicole Titlow, a transgender woman and her aunt, Billie Rogers were arrested for the murder of Rogers' husband, Don (Titlow's uncle).
+In 2000, Titlow poured vodka down her uncle's throat while her aunt smothered him with a pillow.
+Rogers then paid her niece $100,000 for assistance and to pay for Titlow's gender-affirming surgery.
 Even though Titlow did not actually participate in the murder of her uncle, she could be found guilty of murder through the felony murder rule.
+Prior to Don's murder, Billie was a gambling addict and Don threatened to leave her if her gambling habit does not stop.
+Titlow was later arrested after her boyfriend reported Titlow to the police.

 The attorney for Titlow explained that the prosecution had the evidence to convict her for murder in the first degree.
 The attorney obtained a plea bargain for manslaughter in exchange for her testimony against her aunt and the Michigan trial court approved the plea bargain.

 While Titlow was in custody waiting to testify against Rogers, a sheriff's deputy advised her not to plead guilty if she did not believe that she was guilty.
 Not understanding the felony murder rule, she then obtained a new attorney, Fred Toca.
 Through Toca she demanded a lower sentence (three to seven as opposed to seven to 15).
 The prosecutor declined the offer and Titlow withdrew her plea in open court.
-Without Titlow's testimony, Billie Rogers was acquitted and later died.
+Without Titlow's testimony, Billie Rogers was acquitted and later died of cancer.
+Titlow stated that she felt guilty for her uncle's murder.

+Before entering prison in 2002, Titlow received silicone injections to enhance her breast size.
+In 2006, she complained of having breast problems and three years later, Titlow received bilateral mastectomy after approved by officials.